luks-itu/Assignment01/README.md

 # Assignment01
-This is the repository for Assignment01 in the course BDSA for group 16.
+This is the repository for Assignment01 in the course BDSA by group 16.